 This transmission is responsive to the cultural production of elites, but even the ability of elites to produce culture springs from their mastery of the narrative idiom.
 A writer writing to people who speak only English cannot make them speak French by writing in French.
 A narrative that does not already “make sense” can’t take root, it can’t be heard.
 And besides, the artist and the intellectual are not aliens to their culture, they grow from it.
 Even if they could make their culture precisely as they wish, they might not wish to.
 Artists and intellectuals simply adapt their inheritance to the moment.
 This, admittedly, highly speculative sketch is my attempt to answer the question: How can history make this cultural moment legible?

 Long before “the West,” Christendom united tribes swearing fealty to the Roman pope.
-The 1000s CE saw an explosion of apocalyptic thinking as Christendom made sense of a changing world.
+The 1000s CE saw an explosion of apocalyptic thinking as Christendom imposed sense on a changing world.
 Christian Byzantium was being eclipsed by Muslim (And non-Muslim) invaders from the east.
 A culture that saw victory in battle as manifesting God’s favor needed to account for the victories of non-Christians over Christians.
 The bible offered a code, it told of a false prophet and tied the fulfillment of human history to the final conversion of all mankind to Christianity.
 Muslims came to be thought of as followers of an anti-Christ figure (the Prophet Muhammad).
 When the caliph of Jerusalem destroyed the Church of the Holy Sepulchre, Christ’s reputed tomb, in 1009, Jews in France and Germany were accused of warning the caliph that if he did not destroy the church, Christians would take back Jerusalem.
 In the apocalyptic view of history, Jews were guilty of deicide for the role of a few Jewish elites in Jesus’s crucifixion, making them the undying enemy of all things Christian.